1024ent/Machine-Learning-with-Python/README.md

+**About these repository**
+This repository is based on the Machine Learning with Python by IBM.
+All code errors in the lab are fixed

 **Learn Machine Learning with Python**

 This repository provides a hands-on introduction to machine learning algorithms using popular Python libraries like pandas, scikit-learn, and matplotlib.